hanifjilani/hanifjilani/README.md

 </p>
 <h3>Completed Projects</h3>
 <ul>
   <li><b>ask485?
 Search Engine</b> - Built a scalable search engine with a user interface that returns search results similar to Google or Bing.
-Created a segmented inverted index of web pages using a pipeline of MapReduce programs.
-(Umich Coding Class)</li>
+Created a segmented inverted index of web pages using a pipeline of MapReduce programs. <em>(UofM EECS 485 - Web Systems)</em></li>
+  <li><b>insta485 Instagram Clone</b> - Built an Instagram clone using client-side dynamic pages and a REST API.
+Constructed a full-stack web app similar to Instagram to enable users to create posts, comments, and personalized profiles using Flask and React frameworks. <em>(UofM EECS 485 - Web Systems)</em></li>
   <li><b>Priority Queue Implementation</b> - Successfully implemented three priority queue containers adhering to the given interface in Eecs281PQ.h.
-Developed and tested Sorted Array, Binary Heap, and Pairing Heap priority queues, each with specific runtime requirements and functionalities.
-(Umich Coding Class)</li>
+Developed and tested Sorted Array, Binary Heap, and Pairing Heap priority queues, each with specific runtime requirements and functionalities. <em>(UofM EECS 281 - Advanced DSA)</em></li>
   <li><b>Mine Escape</b> - Implemented a pathfinding simulation with a priority-based search using a priority queue.
 Dynamically cleared rubble and TNT tiles by strategically choosing the "easiest" tile with the lowest blast cost.
 Successfully handled tie-breaking scenarios based on column and row coordinates.
-Utilized multiple deques to maintain strict ordering and priority restrictions (Umich Coding Class)</li>
+Utilized multiple deques to maintain strict ordering and priority restrictions <em>(UofM EECS 281 - Advanced DSA)</em></li>
   <li><b>Letterman</b> - Implemented breadth-first search (BFS) and depth-first search (DFS) for word transformations with strict rules.
-Maximized memory and runtime efficiency through custom data structures, leveraging std::vector<> and std::deque<>.
-(Umich Coding Class</li>
+Maximized memory and runtime efficiency through custom data structures, leveraging std::vector<> and std::deque<>. <em>(UofM EECS 281 - Advanced DSA)</em></li>
-  <li><b>Euchre</b> - Popular Card Game in Michigan (Supports AI player & Human Players) (Umich Coding Class)</li>
-  <li><b>Piazza Classifier</b> - Using NLP and ML Techniques to differentiate between different posts from a Social Media Website (Umich Coding Class)</li>
+  <li><b>Piazza Classifier</b> - Using NLP and ML Techniques to differentiate between different posts from a Social Media Website <em>(UofM EECS 280 - DSA)</em></li>
+  <li><b>Euchre</b> - Popular Card Game in Michigan (Supports AI player & Human Players) <em>(UofM EECS 280 - DSA)</em></li>
+  <li><b>Computer Vision</b> - Image Resizing Program using a Seam-Carving Algorithm (C++) <em>(UofM EECS 280 - DSA)</em></li>
   <li><b>Weathry</b> - A weather website I made that uses Nodejs to handle a RESTful API and shows the users the weather and dynamically changes pages depending on the weather.
 Link: https://github.com/hanifjilani/weathry
   <li><b>Sheetbot</b> - A Dialogflow (NLP-based chatbot generator) fulfillment project that connects google sheets to Dialogflow using nodejs.
 Link: https://github.com/hanifjilani/sheetbot</li>
-  <li><b>Computer Vision</b> - Image Resizing Program using a Seam-Carving Algorithm (C++) - EECS 280 (Umich Coding Class) </li>
   <li><b>The Amaanat</b> - This is an HTML/CSS info website for a Women's NGO.</li>
 </ul>
-<p><i><b>Note:</b> The Umich coding class projects are in private repositories as a part of the honor code of the University of Michigan.
+<p><i><b>Note:</b> The UofM coding class projects are in private repositories as a part of the honor code of the University of Michigan.
 However, as per the honor code, I am allowed to show my work to employers and recruiters.
 I also got permission from the owners of Amaanat to show my work to employers as well.
 So, if you are an employer/recruiter and want to see my work, please reach out to me!</i></p>

 <h3>My Youtube CS Tutorials</h3>
 <ul>